Homerton International Programme - Overview

 Cultural Understanding in English Language Classes

 Throughout the programme students compare cultural differences in highly focused and innovative English language classes.
 These classes are based on University teaching principles and are designed to complement cultural activities such as punting, traditional afternoon tea and formal dinner in our Great Hall.
-We guarantee one English speaker for every ten students and all of our teaching assistants are University of Cambridge students or graduates.

 If you are interested in joining the following programmes please email HIP@homerton.cam.ac.uk for further information.